VRSEN/agency-swarm/docs/contributing.md

 This document provides guidelines for contributing new agents and tools to the framework.

+!!! warning "Will be updated soon"
+    The way we contribute agents and tools will be updated soon to load source files directly from the repository, rather than import them into the framework.
+This will allow you to have full control over all your agents and tools.

 ### Folder Structure for Tools
 Tools should be added in the agency_swarm/tools/{category}/ directory like below.
 Each tool should be in its specific category folder like coding, browsing, investing etc.